borgekiran/Cpp/README.md

 //using namespace std
     Means that we can use names for objects and variables from the standard library.
 //int main()
-    This is called a function
+    This is called a function.

 `` Any code inside its curly brackets {} will be executed... ``